Connecting Scotland’s Sounds

 - An estimated 165 people representing 95 different organisations or freelancers contributed to the project’s knowledge exchange and public engagement programmes

-Read all about it in our Connecting Scotland’s Sounds project report or watch our project film.
+Read all about it in our Connecting Scotland’s Sounds project report (PDF) review the previous events or watch our project film.